Last updated on March 2, 2023

 This is a match you’ll face very regularly on the ladder since mono green aggro is the most straightforward deck out there.

 Rely on ramping into an early board wipe and dominate the long game with all your recursiveness and card value.
 The first few turns may be a little rough so try to chump block and not take too much damage too early.
 Learning into Environmental Sciences is fine but look to tutor for Pest Summoning most of the time.

 Grixis Epiphany Control

-This is a deck that will give you a hard time since you don’t apply too much pressure in the early stages of the game and you’ll get dominated by multiple copies of Alrund’s Epiphany in the long run.
-The key here is to disrupt them with your Elite Spellbinder and generate more value than they can handle with your planeswalkers and manlands.
+This is a deck that gives you a hard time since you don't apply too much pressure in the early stages of the game and you’ll get dominated by multiple copies of Alrund's Epiphany in the long run.

 Duress and Go Blank are your best bets to win and you should trim your copies of board wipes that will be useless most of the time.
 Remember to always save a few copies of Vanishing Verse to take care of Lier, Disciple of the Drowned.

 The World champion's deck and potentially the best deck out there is hard to beat, but not impossible.

 Again, Elite Spellbinder is your go-to creature to pressure your opponent and disrupt their hand.
 Kill every Smoldering Egg on sight and try to play around Jwari Disruption as much as you can when resolving key spells like your planeswalkers.